fcamuz/fcamuz.github.io/_posts/2019-07-08-king_county_housing_sales_price_prediction_model.markdown

 I also created a different dataframe for transformed features so that I can still have access to the original data in the original dataframe.

+Please note that I have done the Exploaration step right after place holders part.
+You do not want to do a lot of feature engineering before doing the exploation step because you can get much better insight from the raw data.

+So, I hope this post help you for figuring out your road map for data scrubbing step in your project.

+Thanks for reading.